ProvableHQ/leo/grammar/abnf-grammar.md

+These rules tell us
-this rule tells us that the additive operators '+' and '-' have lower precedence than the multiplicative operators '*' and '/', and that both the additive and multiplicative operators associate to the left.
+that the additive operators '+' and '-' have lower precedence than the multiplicative operators '*' and '/', and that both the additive and multiplicative operators associate to the left.
 This may be best understood via the examples given below.